King County Metro: Transit Now

-Proposition 1
+Seattle Proposition 1 (2014)

 In November 2014, Seattle voters passed Proposition 1 with 59% support.
 It uses $45 million in new annual funds from a 0.1% sales tax raise and a $60 annual car-tab fee to add King County Metro bus service within the City of Seattle.

-Intelligent transportation systems (ITS)
+Technology

 Collaborating with several local jurisdictions, Metro was an early adopter of Transit Signal Priority (TSP), a system that can extend green lights to allow buses to get through.
 The system can boost average speeds as much as 8% and is in use on several of the city's busiest corridors, including Aurora Avenue North, Rainier Avenue S and Lake City Way NE.
 The system uses RFID tags that are read as buses approach a TSP equipped intersection.
 In 1998, the fleet was updated with an Automatic Vehicle Location (AVL) system that utilizes battery-powered beacons that read the RFID tags and communicate the buses' location to Metro.

 In 2010, the AVL system was replaced with a GPS-based system as part of a system-wide radio update.
 As a part of the radio update Metro also added automated next stop signs and announcements to all buses.

 In 2010, Metro rolled out a new IP network based ITS infrastructure for its RapidRide service.
 Buses will communicate with roadside equipment using 802.11 wireless technology on the 4.9 GHz public safety band.
 A fiber optic backhaul connects access points and roadside equipment together to Metro's Communication Center.
 The system will extend the legacy RFID-based TSP system.
 It will also be used in conjunction with GPS technology to provide frequent and accurate location updates for next bus arrival signs at RapidRide stations.

 The extent of Metro's application of intelligent transportation systems (ITS) for transit information available for customers has been limited to a few projects: